Robert Wyatt discography

 The discography of Robert Wyatt, a retired English musician, comprises eight solo studio albums, six archival/collaboration albums, ten compilation albums, two boxed sets, nine EPs, and 15 singles.
 Additionally, Wyatt has appeared as a guest musician on numerous albums by other artists.

 Between 1966 and 1971, Wyatt served as the drummer and vocalist for the Canterbury scene band Soft Machine, performing on the band's first four albums: The Soft Machine (1968), Volume Two (1969), Third (1970) and Fourth (1971).

+Additionally, he led his own group Matching Mole for two initial studio albums in 1972, plus several archival/live releases over the decades since.